 - Shut off your water supply – you might think this is a little too obvious, but I’ve even forgotten to do this and ended up looking like I’ve just got out the swimming pool

-- Let the water in the pipes all run out before starting the fix, otherwise, you might get an unpleasant surprise when you turn the tap on
+- Let the water in the pipes and showerhead all run out before starting the fix, otherwise, you might get an unpleasant surprise when you turn the tap on

 Keep these in mind as you go through the steps for fixing each of the faucet types.

 How to Fix a Leaky Shower Faucet Single Handle